"I No Longer Attend Church Services But Some Churchgoers Run To Me When In Need" - Daddy Freeze | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Daddy Freeze was live on Facebook many hours ago to reveal that he has been financially helping Churchgoers when he personally does not attend church services again.

-Daddy Freeze said, “today, I observed that people who go to church are now seen as the only believers.
+According to Daddy Freeze, “”today, I observed that people who go to church are now seen as the only believers.
 Personally, I no longer attend church services but some churchgoers still run to me when in need.
 God has been using me to help them when they are in need.”

-Speaking further, Daddy Freeze said, “many people now believe that if you don’t go to church, God will not bless you.
-This is a worrying belief to me.
-I actually don’t see going to church as part of serving the community like many people are made to believe.
-This is because people share myths and superstitions there.”
+Continuing his thoughts, Daddy Freeze expressed, “There’s a growing belief that unless you’re attending church, God won’t bestow blessings upon you.
+This notion troubles me.
+I don’t view attending church as an essential part of community service, contrary to what many have come to think.
+Often, unfounded myths and superstitions are perpetuated within those spaces.”

-Lastly, Daddy Freeze said, “I think Nigeria no longer need religious houses but where we will learn about physics, philosophy and business administration.
-Most of us are grounded in church doctrines more than the way we are grounded with things in the 21st centuries.”
+Wrapping up, Daddy Freeze suggested, “In my opinion, Nigeria should shift its focus away from religious institutions, towards centers of learning focused on physics, philosophy, and business administration.
+Our society’s grasp on church doctrines often outweighs our understanding of matters relevant to the 21st century.”

 )